EECS 493

 This assignment has 2 parts:

-• describing the Figma features you used in your prototype
+• describing the different features you used in your prototype

 • evaluating your prototype using 3 of Nielsen’s 10 usability heuristics